-It’s a good practice to provide examples on how to use API or particular functionalities.
-Also providing default config files is appriciated.
+It's a good practice to provide examples on how to use API or particular functionalities.
+Also providing default config files is appreciated.

 Documentation update routing

 Having a maintainable software requires having documentation that is up-to-date.
-Introduce a repeatitable way for updating documentation.
+Introduce a repeatable way for updating documentation.